 Scholar Carole Goldberg discusses the internal considerations that Native nations should ponder when deciding whether and how to change their citizenship criteria.

 Goldberg, Carole.
-"Designing Tribal Citizenship."
+"Internal Considerations in Redefining Citizenship."
 Tribal Constitutions seminar.
 Native Nations Institute for Leadership, Management, and Policy, University of Arizona.
 Tucson, Arizona.
 April 3, 2013.
 Presentation.

 "So what are some of the things to think about from within your own community?

 Well, as we’ve said many times already in this brief amount of time this morning, constitutions need to have legitimacy within your community, which means they have to have continuity within the values and beliefs within your community.
 That’s not to say that those are static, that they never change, but there must be some organic sense that this reflects our community.
 So what does your community understand to be the expectation for someone to belong to that community?
 There’s a lot that’s been written by people in my academic world about whether kinship and descendants and blood quantum are new constructs for tribal citizenship that don’t really fit historical ways of understanding, of belonging for tribal communities.
 And they point to the fact that hundreds of years ago individuals who were not biologically related to members of a community might be incorporated through a variety of means -- through marriage, through captivity in warfare, through political alliances.
 For a lot of reasons people might be brought into a community even though they’re not biologically related.
 So why should native nations today care about descendants?